 University sponsors of these activities have an obligation to respect the importance of regular class attendance for successful academic performance and to minimize the number of such absences.
 Instructional faculty have an obligation to respect the importance of such student participation, and to assist student participants in meeting their academic obligations.

 Students enrolling in a course for the first time receive priority over students wishing to repeat a course.
-Students may enroll in a repeated course on a space-available basis starting two Mondays before fall or spring classes begin.
+Students may enroll in a repeated course on a space-available basis starting approximately four weeks before fall or spring classes begin.

 - For enrollment dates, visit the Registration Calendar.